x5forever/DMWebView/README.md

 # DMWebView
 ### DMWebView support UIWebView and WKWebView.
-Meanwhile,it use WebViewJavascriptBridge directly.
+Meanwhile,it can use WebViewJavascriptBridge directly.
 ========
 # Add to the project
-`
-  pod 'DMWebView'
+` pod 'DMWebView'  `

-`